CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 4/Deploy-CMS-and-SRN-in-CenturyLink-Cloud.md

-Login access to the CenturyLink Cloud Portal at https://control.ctl.io.
+Login access to the Lumen Cloud Portal at https://control.ctl.io.